open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 }
 ```

-You can see we are no longer passing any evaluation context when requesting a flagging decisions.
+Note that we are no longer passing evaluation context when requesting a flagging decision.

-But our flagging framework needs to get flag evaluation context from somewhere.
-So rather than passing the context as part of each flagging decision, the app provides a new evaluation context to OpenFeature whenever a user logs in or out (as part of this app's hypothetical `onAuthenticated(...)` handler):
+However OpenFeature does still need to take evaluation context into account, and our app still needs to make sure that OpenFeature has an accurate view of the current context.
+What does that look like?

+We can imagine a client-side app where the evaluation context only changes when a user logs in or out.
+Let's say this app has an `onAuthenticated(...)` handler which fires whenever that happens.
+We can use that handler to make sure that the evaluation context used for subsequent feature flagging decision is up-to-date:

 ``` java
 // called whenever a user logs in (or out)